pg2455/pg2455.github.io/_posts/2025-07-01-many-faces-single-llm.md

 ## Tool Calling

 Now imagine the input also mentions external tools.
 The LLM might decide it's best to call a calculator, a search engine, or a code interpreter.
 So we call these tools.
-This **tool use** enriches the context with new information—like equations, results, or facts—which is then fed back into the next LLM call.
+This **tool use** enriches the context with new information, like equations, results, or facts, which is then fed back into the next LLM call.

 Again, it's all about context enrichment.